 What to do with this activity?

 The moon is the brightest thing in our night sky.
 It's wonderful to watch it grow larger or smaller every night over a month.
 Amazingly the moon has no light of its own.
 What we see is reflected light from the sun.
 The moon appears bigger or smaller depending on the angle of the moon to the sun.

 The moon travels around the earth once every 27.3 days - nearly a month - and also revolves on its own axis over the same period.
 This means that we only ever see one side of the moon.
 The moon's gravity has a big influence on our earth, especially on sea levels and tides.
-Get ten facts about the moon from National Geographic Kids here, and read more facts about our earth's moon here on Kids Astronomy website.
+Get ten facts about the moon from National Geographic Kids here.
 Find out when your next full moon is here.

 The moon is 384,400 km or 238,855 miles from earth.
 It's amazing to think that the first man who stepped on the moon was Neil Armstrong in July 1969.